benjie/.dev/rfcs/InputUnion.md

 Clients should be able to pass "natural" input data to unions without specially formatting it or adding extra metadata.

-In other words: data should require minimal or no transformation and metadata over the wire
+In other words: data should require​ minimal or no transformation and metadata over the wire

-* ✂️ Objection: This is a matter of taste - legitimate [Prior Art](#-prior-art) exists that require formatting / extra metadata.
+* ✂️ Objection: This is a matter of taste - legitimate [Prior Art](#-prior-art) exists that require​ formatting / extra metadata.

 | [1][solution-1] | [2][solution-2] | [3][solution-3] | [4][solution-4] | [5][solution-5] | [6][solution-6] | [7][solution-7]
 |----|----|----|----|----|----|----|